A GREENLANDIC SUMMER ADVENTURE

 We then continue down the small curved path along the river for a few kilometers, until we reach a small waterfall.
 We will set aside time to enjoy the peacefulness of this beautiful landscape, before we finally head back to Tasiilaq.

-Duration: The morning is yours.
-The joined city & Flower Valley walk from 1 PM — 2-3 hours in total.
+Duration: The joined city & Flower Valley walk from 10 PM — 2-3 hours in total.

 Requirements: The citywalk is easy.
 However, we recommend sturdy shoes for the walk in the Flower Valley.
 We recommend you to bring some refreshments with you.